csantanapr/knative-minikube/README.md

 >If your VM doesn't start and gets stuck, check that your are not connected using a VPN such as Cisco VPN AnyConnect, this vpn client affects networking and avoids many kubernetes environmentes (ie minikube, minishift) from starting.

-In a new terminal run
+In a new terminal run **after** minikube started.
+You need to do this to be able to use the `EXTERNAL-IP` for kourier Load Balancer service.
 ```
 minikube tunnel
 ```